djedje-cyber/UltraInstinctVR/Unity_package/README.md

 | **Karin**    | Reads logs and generates an HTML test report. |

-## How to run UltraInstinctVR
+## How to install and run UltraInstinctVR
-- Import the package
+- Import the package by drag and drop in the project tab
-- Import Zeno 3 into the gameObjects hierachy
+- Import the Zeno3 prefab into the gameObjects hierachy
 - Assign the good gameobject to the Xareus scenario repsenting the oracle as petri-nets
+   - open the xareus scenario
+   - Assign the gameObject to both the sensor and effector
 - Launch the unity scene and wait the test suite to be terminated